danielsaidi/Sheeeeeeeeet/README.md

 Sheeeeeeeeet action sheets can be styled to look just like a `UIAlertController` or completely different.
 You can also customize how they are presented and dismissed.

+---

+## **Sheeeeeeeeet 3 migration guide**

+Sheeeeeeeeet 3 contains many breaking changes, but once you understand the model changes, you will hopefully see the improvements it brings and be able to migrate your apps pretty easily.
+See [this migration guide](Migration-Guide) for help.

+---

 ## Installation

 ### <a name="spm"></a>Swift Package Manager